 The ecological site has moderate to high resilience to disturbance and resistance to invasion.
 Resilience increases with elevation, aspect, precipitation, and nutrient availability.
 Long-term disturbance response may be influenced by small differences in landscape topography.
-Concave areas receive run-in from adjacent landscapes and consequently retain more moisture to support the growth of deep-rooted perennial grasses (i.e. bluebunch wheatgrass) whereas convex areas where runoff occurs are slightly less resilient and may have more shallow-rooted perennial grasses (i.e. muttongrass).
-North slopes are also more resilient than south slopes because lower soil surface temperatures operate to keep moisture content higher on northern exposures.
+North-facing slopes are also more resilient than south slopes because lower soil surface temperatures operate to keep moisture content higher on northern exposures.
 Two possible alternative stable states have been identified for this site.